datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

 date: 2018-09-17T14:35:39.000+00:00
 weight: "300"
 items:
-- name: 'Justine Banuls '
-  image: "/uploads/justine.png"
-  text: "After an administrative law second university cycle, Justine joined Datactivist
-    on a work-study basis, in parallel with a Master’s 2 in Nice, specialised in algorithmic law and data governance.\nIn line with her thesis on data as a common, Justine is currently striving for algorithmic transparency in the public administration. "
-  email: justine@datactivist.coop
-  Nous croyons au savoir ouvert: ''
-  'We believe in open knowledge ': ''
 - name: Samuel Goëta
   image: "/images/samuel_hex.png"
   text: is a researcher in social science.
 His PhD dissertation looks at the hidden